chaos-polymtl/lethe/doc/source/examples/sharp-immersed-boundary/inclined-3d-composite-mixer-with-pbt-impeller/inclined-3d-composite-mixer-with-pbt-impeller.rst

 ============================================================================================
-Incline 3D Mixer with Pitched-Blade Turbine Impeller Using Composite Sharp-Immersed Boundary
+Inclined 3D Mixer with Pitched-Blade Turbine Impeller Using Composite Sharp-Immersed Boundary
 ============================================================================================

 The mixing of stirred tanks is a common chemical engineering problem that can be tackled through immersed boundary simulation.
 This example presents an inclined impeller as a variation of :doc:`../3d-composite-mixer-with-pbt-impeller/3d-composite-mixer-with-pbt-impeller` to illustrate how to define the impeller motion with an arbitrary inclination angle properly.